Criminal, Traffic & Corporate Regulatory

 What is an Arraignment?

-Where the charge is murder a police officer or Magistrate cannot grant bail, and the defendant must bring an application before a Supreme Court judge to be granted bail.
+With a murder charge, a police officer or Magistrate cannot grant bail, and the defendant can only bring an application for bail before a Supreme Court judge.

-Getting bail will ultimately depend on a number of factors, including the seriousness of the charge, the strength of the prosecution case, and the personal circumstances of the and criminal history of the defendant.
+Getting bail will ultimately depend on a number of factors, including the seriousness of the charge, the strength of the prosecution case, and the personal circumstances and criminal history of the defendant.

 Appealing a Sentence or Conviction

 One may appeal any sentence or conviction.
 However, when appealing a sentence imposed rather than the conviction itself, a defendant needs to first seek leave from the court to appeal.
 In any case strict time limits apply, so it is important to act promptly.
 Sentences of imprisonment are routinely appealed, often with some degree of success.

 How long will it take for my charges to come to trial?

 If I am sent to jail, can I appeal?